Date: 25 October 2013. Fish Training 101.

 (which is a long, natural inlet, not a man-made canal) is one

-to always throw your scraps of food overboard.
-Unless you're in
+advice to always throw your scraps of food overboard.
+Unless you

-an area with a good flow of water bring your garbage to shore.
+are in an area with a good flow of water bring your garbage to

-Be careful, and don't mess up our waters.
+shore.
+Be careful, and please do not mess up our waters.

 Thanks Marin for the head's